Bit-Clouded/Documentation/docs/aspects/monitoring.md

 The monitoring aspect centralises the activation and collection of all logs and metrics into a central location.

 ## Logs

+All the logs are configured and aggregated in a single template, the [analytics/logs-store](https://github.com/Bit-Clouded/Glenlivet/blob/master/analytics/logs-store.template) template

   - CloudWatch Logs
   - CloudConfig Snapshots
   - Application Load Balancer Logs